How a Lienholder Can Affect Car Insurance Costs

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance-related.
 We update our site regularly, and all content is reviewed by car insurance experts.

 Your car insurance costs may be affected if you have a lienholder because they hold the title.
-Most states vary on the amount of insurance you must carry if you do not own your car.
+Most states vary on the amount of insurance you must carry if you do not own your car, though almost everywhere requires you to have some type of coverage even if it’s the basic sort.
 For example, the State of California and the State of Washington, require liability, comprehensive and collision on financed vehicles.

 Use the FREE zip code tool to find the lowest car insurance rates with one simple click!

 Depending on the state where you live and the finance company that provides you with the loan, you may be required carry more than the standard coverage that most car owner’s use, which is liability only.
 This is because the finance company will hold you responsible for repaying your loan in full before they turn the title over to you.
-You are bound by your contract until the loan is paid in full.
+You are bound by your contract until the loan is paid in full, at which point it will be considered a lien-free title.

-The automobile insurance industry is aware of this and offers additional protection.
-However, adding extras increases your premiums.
+The automobile insurance industry is aware of this and so an insurance company will usually offer additional protection to ensure the vehicle is kept safe in the event that any sort of claim needs to be filed.
+However, adding various types of coverage to your auto policy increases your premiums.
 People who already hold the title of their car can opt for less coverage than those who have a lienholder.

 Of course, once all payments are received and the finance company mails the title, you have the option of reevaluating your auto insurance policy.